-Later this year, Colorado Academy students will do something they haven’t done in more than a quarter-century: take to the ice to compete on a CA high school hockey team.
+Later this year, Colorado Academy students will do something they haven’t done in more than a decade: take to the ice to compete on a CA high school hockey team.
 “We are really excited that CA is adding ice hockey back into the mix,” says one parent, whose high schooler hopes to play on team.

 Boys ice hockey joins the lineup of competitive winter sports options for Upper School student athletes, in addition to boys and girls basketball, girls swimming/diving, and co-ed rock climbing.
 The winter sports season opens next month on November 10.

 Says Director of Athletics, Bill Hall, “My goal is to provide positive learning experiences through athletics to all of our students.
 (The addition of hockey) allows me to offer one more program from which both boys and girls can benefit.
 Yes, boys and girls will play on the team.
 The state governing body for high school sports says that girls can play on a boys team if no viable alternative girls team exists.

 “I am looking forward to playing on a high school game because of the new opportunities it brings,” says Maya Rutherford, a new CA freshman this year.
 “First of all, I get to meet new people and make new connections, which is really exciting, especially being new to CA.”

 Maya has been skating since age three, and playing ice hockey since third grade.
 “When I was 12, I went to the Lady Rough Riders (club team) which is where I am now.”
 Maya is also a stand out lacrosse player, and plans to play both for CA.

 Says Maya’s mother, JJ, “Ice hockey is a sport that kids spend hours outside of school playing, but their school life and their hockey life never overlap.
 It’s a shame, because the student-athletes that are putting in those hours and that kind of effort playing a sport like soccer or lacrosse can still represent their school in addition to their club team.
 Now, hockey players at CA will have the chance to do the same.”